Funding for Spring 2023 has closed. Here is a copy of an email sent out to student organization leadership about the closure.

 Step 2: Read SGA’s funding priorities and determine which priority your organization’s event/request aligns with (this details how the SGA Finance Board makes decisions between different events with its limited resources)

-Step 3: Complete the funding application (presentation is no longer required*)
+Step 3: Complete the funding application

 Step 4: Receive your organization’s funding decision from the SGA Finance Board within 1 week